Kennebec Valley Athletic Conference

 The Kennebec Valley Athletic Conference (KVAC) is a high school athletic organization, featuring schools from the towns that surround the Kennebec River in the state of Maine.
-It is the largest athletic conference in the state with 29 different schools as members.
+It is the largest athletic conference in the state with 27 different schools as members.

 Member schools

-The KVAC consists of 28 different schools, which are divided into two divisions in two different classes (Class A, & Class B) in coordination with the Maine Principals' Association (MPA).
+The KVAC consists of 27 different schools, which are divided into two divisions in three different classes (Class A, Class B, & Class C) in coordination with the Maine Principals' Association (MPA).
 Membership includes: